-Are plastics dangerous?
 If you look around, you will easily find plastics in your kitchenware, disposable bottles, toys, television casing, and more.
-Plastics can make your life easier, but could they be making you ill?
+Plastics can make your life easier, but some think they could also be making us ill.
 Right now the answer is unclear, but some precautions can be taken.

 Certain plastics are made with a chemical called bisphenol A (BPA).
 The chemical helps plastic, particularly polycarbonate plastics, be lightweight but tough and able to withstand high heat and have electrical resistance.
 These types of plastics may be used in baby bottles, hard water bottles, compact discs, dental sealants, and food containers.
 BPA is also used in epoxy resin, which is used as a protective liner in canned foods.
 Because of its widespread use, many have begun to question if BPA exposure is safe.